peeb/django-mollie-ideal/README.rst

 Overview
 ========

 ``django-mollie-ideal`` provides a Python interface to the iDEAL API by Mollie.nl_ for use in Django projects.
+It requires Python 2.5 or higher.

 .. _Mollie.nl: http://www.mollie.nl/